SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Memories.md

 ## 1\.
 Core Concepts & Architecture

 WilmerAI's memory system is a sophisticated, multi-layered feature set implemented through specialized nodes within the workflow engine.
-This design allows for different types of memory operations—creation, retrieval, and summarization—to be strategically placed within workflows.
+This design allows for different types of memory operations -- creation, retrieval, and summarization -- to be strategically placed within workflows.

 #### **Key Architectural Principles:**